Man shot on E. Washington St. in Suffolk

 Police say the investigation into the shooting is ongoing.

-Investigators are asking anyone with information on the shooting to call the Crime Line at 1-888-LOCK-U-UP or submit a tip online at www.p3tips.com.
+Those with information should call the Crime Line at 1-888-LOCK-U-UP or submit a tip using the P3 Tips app on their Apple or Android device or at www.p3Tips.com.